modulexcite/holli/README.md

 # todo

-- select request focus calendar to date
-- better display of requests in calendar
+- better display of requests in calendar => use gantt
-- count only workdays (mo-fr minus feiertage)
+- count only workdays (mo-fr minus **feiertage**)
+- add absence (no request cycle)
+- complete calendar over all teams with search for people